-Complete the following steps to configure the Windows 2003 operating system for SOL operation.
+Complete the following steps to configure a Windows operating system for SOL operation.
 You must be logged in as a user with administrator access to perform this procedure.

 - 1. Determine which boot entry ID to modify: - a.
 Type bootcfg at a Windows command prompt; then, press Enter to display the current boot options for the server. - b.
-In the Boot Entries section, locate the boot entry ID for the section with an OS friendly name of Windows Server 2003, Standard.
+In the Boot Entries section, locate the boot entry ID for the section with an OS friendly name of the Windows operating system.
 Write down the boot entry ID for use in the next step. - 2.
 To enable the Microsoft Windows Emergency Management System (EMS), at a Windows command prompt, type bootcfg /EMS ON /PORT COM1 /BAUD 19200 /ID boot id where boot_id is the boot entry ID from step 1b; then, press Enter.